The Quantum Formalism Revisited: On the Realistic Interpretability of Quantum Mechanics

 \subsection{Impossibility theorem of {\scshape Bell} and {\scshape Kochen}--{\scshape Specker}}

-The following theorem refers to a \emph{single} individual \QM\ system and does not provide a statement on the statistics of quantal measurement outcomes.
+The following theorem refers to a \emph{single} individual \QM\ system and does not provide a statement on the statistics of quantum measurement outcomes.
 Accordingly, it does not explicitly refer to a state (before measurement).
-Instead it analyzes assignments $A\mapsto a$ to (pre-existing) real (eigen)values for a putative \emph{realistic interpretation} from a more fundamental point of view, no matter they depend on a fixed state $W$ or not.
-No averaging is involved.
+Instead it analyzes assignments $A\mapsto a$ to (pre-existing) real (eigen)values for a putative \emph{realistic interpretation} from a more fundamental point of view, regardless whether they depend on a fixed state $W$ or not.
+No averaging takes place.
 For the original works see the first paper re-printed in \cite{Bel2004} and \cite{KS1967}.